karlkedrovsky/kedrovsky-hugo/content/resume.md

 ---
 title: "Resume"
 date: 2018-04-07T15:48:49-05:00
+menu: "main"
+weight: 20
 draft: false
 ---

-I'm a highly motivated self starter with experience in personnel and technical management, programming, analysis, systems architecture, design, testing, training/mentoring and project leadership.
+I'm a highly motivated self starter with experience in personnel and technical management, programming, analysis, systems architecture, technical design, testing, training/mentoring and project leadership.
 Most recently I've been focused on delivering sites based on open source content management systems, specifically Drupal.
 I also have extensive experience in Java/J2EE programming and architecture as well as